in0finite/MirrorNetworkDiscovery/README.md

 - Can lookup specific servers on the internet (outside of local network).

 - Has a separate [GUI script](/NetworkDiscoveryHUD.cs) for easy testing.
+This GUI can only connect to a server using Telepathy transport.

 - Has support for custom response data.